4html/ng-mix-ui/projects/ng-mix-ui/README.md

 ---

 UI gets complex fast, especially when you need **fixed sized areas to be mixed with percentages**.
-Mix-UI lets you create very lean layouts using data-driven cell components have the smarts to understand these different contexts.
+Mix-UI lets you create very lean layouts using data-driven cell components that have the smarts to understand these different contexts.
 You can set **unlimited breakpoints directly within the mark-up** instead of using cumbersome CSS.
-Also, the grid is able to work **horizontally and vertically** making this a great option for creating SPAs and dashboards easily and instantly that will work for all sizes of screens.
+Also, the grid is able to work **horizontally and vertically** making this a great option for creating SPAs and dashboards.
+Make your apps work for all sizes of screens easily and instantly.

 ```
 <grid>